Gender discrimination in the medical professions: Female clinicians

-Besides experiencing greater rates of sexual assault in the workplace, female surgeons are also subject to the wage gap.
+Female surgeons are also subject to the wage gap.
 Females were reported to have lower salaries than male surgeons.
 In a study conducted in 1990, male clinicians were making a mean earnings of $155,400, while female clinicians were making a mean earnings of $109,900; about $45,500 less than their male counterparts.
 As of 2016, female physicians have statistically been found to make about $18,677 less than male physicians.
 Pay disparities for female physicians has also been blamed on women not wanting to commit to leadership roles which pay higher salaries.
 Besides gender biases, it is also believed that female physicians are paid less because they are more likely to bill their patients less (as they fear their patient will be unable to pay their bill) and are less likely to be aggressive when negotiating their salary and contract.
 Despite female physicians making less money and being less likely to bill, a study done in 2017 across 24.4 million primary care offices showed that they are often the ones spending more time in direct patient care per visit, per day, and per year.